hip3r/pgi/README.md

 * In contrast to mysqli, pgi class has additional methods, which allow using statements with unknow number of returned columns ``` SELECT * FROM table ```. (see USAGE section)

 ## TRANSITION
-for transition from MySQL to PostgreSQL, simply change class initialization.
+for transition from MySQL to PostgreSQL, include pgi.php and simply change class initialization.
 For example:

 * From ``` $db = new mysqli('localhost', 'my_user', 'my_password', 'my_db');  ```
 * To ``` $db = new pgi('localhost', 'my_user', 'my_password', 'my_db');  ```